-- Halls are keen to provide a venue to support their communities, so external organisations and public sector organisations should consider using North Devon Village Halls to offer place-based support where possible, helping seldom heard members of society to engage and benefit. - North Devon Village Halls require additional specialist advice and funding to make their buildings more accessible so all members of the community can engage with their Village Hall. - North Devon Village Halls are ideally placed to become rural community health hubs, reducing rural health inequalities, supporting the health prevention agenda and providing community led placebased access to health and care services.
+- Halls are keen to provide a venue to support their communities, so external organisations and public sector organisations should consider using Dartmoor National Park Village Halls to offer place-based support where possible, helping seldom heard members of society to engage and benefit. - Dartmoor National Park Village Halls require additional specialist advice and funding to make their buildings more accessible so all members of the community can engage with their Village Hall. - Dartmoor National Park Village Halls are ideally placed to become rural community health hubs, reducing rural health inequalities, supporting the health prevention agenda and providing community led place-based access to health and care services.

-North Devon's Village Halls offer an incredible range of activities and opportunities for people to socially interact and engage with their communities.
+Dartmoor National Park's Village Halls offer an incredible range of activities and opportunities for people to socially interact and engage with their communities.
 Sports, exercise classes, parent and baby classes, WI meetings, coffee mornings, film clubs, big breakfasts, and young farmers meetings to name just a few.
 These local activities are generally reasonably priced and can be a lifeline particularly to people who may not have their own transport or access to public transport.
-Hall committees are happy to try and offer local residents what they want/need but knowing exactly what that is can be a challenge.
+Hall committees are happy to try and offer local residents what they want/ need but knowing exactly what that is can be a challenge.
 Accessibility can be an issue for our halls and an accessibility audit, conducted during onsite visits was welcomed as part of the audit process.
 In many cases, simple achievable changes were identified which can significantly improve accessibility for people with specific needs or mobility issues.

-70% of North Devon's Village Halls have not had a full equality audit (full results in the chart opposite).
+76% of Dartmoor National Park's Village Halls have not had a full equality audit (full results in the chart opposite).
 This is probably due to the cost implications, but it does mean that vulnerable members of society may be missing out on being able to access health and wellbeing activities on their doorstep.
 If people feel that getting into the building or using its facilities will be too difficult, their approach will be not to engage.
 Supporting hall committees to increase accessibility can benefit more vulnerable people and people with additional needs in our rural communities.

-(Please note: the percent of visuals have been rounded to the nearest whole number to increase clarity)
+(Has the hall undertaken an equality audit?
+Please note: the percent of visuals have been rounded to the nearest whole number to increase clarity)